How can I calculate my tongue weight?

 While you are at the scale we always recommend getting the weight of your boat and trailer package too.
 This is helpful for verifying if you have the correct tow vehicle and trailer capacity.

 Our second recommendation would be to use the bathroom scale method.
 Although it's at the convenience of being at your own home it does require some supplies and set up.
 You will need a bathroom scale, 2 pieces of steel pipe, a concrete paver or brick (or something that is the same thickness as your scale so that your set up is level), 2'x4' between four to five feet long and possibly some extra pieces of wood to use to get your coupler the same height as your vehicle's tow ball would be.
 The idea is to set the tongue of the trailer onto a beam that spreads the load between the bathroom scale and another support point.
 The load represented on the bathroom scale is the ratio of the scale (A) to the coupler support distance (B) and the tongue support distance (C).
-If there is a 3' gap between the scale support pipe to the coupler support and a 1' gap between the opposing support pipe to the coupler that equates to a 3:1 ratio.
+If there is a 3' gap between the scale support pipe to the coupler support and a 1' gap between the opposing support pipe to the coupler, that equates to a 4:1 ratio.
 You'll want to set your 2'x4' up using a 3:1 or 4:1 ratio.
-In the example below we are using a 4:1 ratio.
-We recommend using a 4:1 ratio for heavier trailers.
+In the example below we are using a 4:1 ratio, which we recommend for heavier trailers.

 - Chock your trailer tires.